Zazzles2908/Mini-Agent_ACP/documents/10_ARCHIVE/base_claude_SDK/structured_output_claude_zai.md

 ### Prompt modification and token costs

-When using structured outputs, Claude automatically receives an additional system prompt explaining the expected output format.
+When using structured outputs, MiniMax-M2 automatically receives an additional system prompt explaining the expected output format.
 This means:

 - Your input token count will be slightly higher
 - The injected prompt costs you tokens like any other system prompt
-- Changing the `output_format` parameter will invalidate any [prompt cache](/docs/en/build-with-claude/prompt-caching) for that conversation thread
+- Changing the `output_format` parameter will invalidate any [prompt cache](/docs/en/build-with-minimax/prompt-caching) for that conversation thread

 ### JSON Schema limitations